The Way stage by stage

 …and whatever route you take: "May it be a good one".

-The Iter Aquileiense, also known as the Heavenly Way or the Way of Aquileia, is a new pilgrimage route.
+The Heavenly Way is a new pilgrimage route.
 As such it is still evolving, and this affects many aspects of the itinerary.

 The Iter is made up of a variety of routes and existing paths that were already available to walkers.
 All have been inspected, therefore even if the road you are about to take is a cart track or a trail, don't worry: most of the time it will be accessible, the only potential obstacle being snow.
 However don't forget that although part of the Way, these roads are not maintained by dedicated personnel and the "unexpected" could always be around the corner, even if you are walking plains: road works in progress or detours could force you to modify course.
 Unfortunately it is not always possible to have up-to-date news about the road conditions, therefore in case of problems, do not hesitate to report them in writing to: firstname.lastname@example.org.

 The Heavenly Way can be walked end to end from June to September only.
-In winter the roads are often covered by snow and in some cases snowfall is so heavy that more than half the whole iter is unaccessible and the pilgrims can walk only the initial stages.
+In winter the roads are often covered by snow and in some cases snowfall is so heavy that more than half the whole iter is unaccessible and the pilgrims can walk only the initial four stages, up to Cividale.

-The territory of the Friuli-Venezia Giulia region is different from the Spanish one: it is less accessible.
-This is why we often had to choose the safest option among mountain routes, main roads or longer paths.
-Generally speaking, the main objective of a pilgrimage is not physical fatigue, but when necessary, the pilgrim doesn’t shy from the challenge of a more demanding route.
 Considering its varying altitude, the Heavenly Way can therefore be quite demanding at times and there is no comparison between the Santiago Way and the Heavenly Way at all.
-The Heavenly Way is just 200 km long, but you will have to ascend more than 6700 m and then descend almost 5000 m.
+The Heavenly Way is just 220 km long, but you will have to ascend more than 6000 m and then descend almost 3000 m.
 This means pilgrims must be ready for a physical challenge.

 One more thing: it is well known that walking in the mountains is more than just gentle slopes and nice trails through the woods.
 This means that despite our efforts, sometimes we couldn't avoid some routes where pilgrims will have to be particularly careful because of the width of the trail, the slope or the steep side of the mountain and so on...
 Anyway, it goes without saying that it pays to be careful at all times and not just when walking the above-mentioned routes.
 However there are no tracks that require technical skills.

 The guide clearly highlights the few difficult sections along the way.
 Apart from these sections, all the other routes are easy to walk and require no particular caution or skills.
-If you suffer from vertigo or similar problems you can take one of the many alternative roads that run at the bottom of the valley, they are paved but usually longer.
+If you suffer from vertigo or similar problems you can take one of the many alternative roads that run at the bottom of the valley, but they are paved.

 There is one more important aspect to consider: footwear.
 When you walk across a plain trekking sandals are good, and light trekking shoes are usually enough to walk forest roads.
 Nevertheless sometimes forest roads and trails in particular may require a pair of hiking boots or at least ankle boots to support your feet and ankles.
 In addition to this, don't forget that Eastern Friuli is one of the rainiest areas in Italy.